infracost/docs/docs/cloud_pricing_api/self_hosted.md

 ## Troubleshooting

+Please try the following troubleshooting steps.
+If they do not help, join our [community Slack channel](https://www.infracost.io/community-chat) or email us at [hello@infracost.io](mailto:hello@infracost.io); we'll help you very quickly 😄

+### Cloud Pricing API fails to download pricing DB dump

+The Cloud Pricing API downloads the pricing DB dump prices from `https://pricing.api.infracost.io`, which currently redirects to `https://pricing-api-db-data-settled-blowfish.s3.us-east-2.amazonaws.com`.
+Ensure that appropriate firewall rules are set or `HTTP_PROXY` and `HTTPS_PROXY` environment variables are set so both of the previously mentioned addresses are accessible from the Cloud Pricing API pods.

+### CLI fails to connect to your Cloud Pricing API

-The following curl commands can help identify communication issues between the Infracost CLI and the Cloud Pricing API.
+The following curl commands can help identify communication issues between the Infracost CLI and your self-hosted Cloud Pricing API.
 Running the CLI with [debug log level](/docs/features/environment_variables/#infracost_log_level), and checking the Cloud Pricing API logs can also help.

-Please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄

 ```shell
 $ export INFRACOST_PRICING_API_ENDPOINT=https://endpoint